 If you are still consuming large quantities of alcohol, naltrexone may also not be recommended.
 Other situations where further consultation with your doctor is required before taking naltrexone include the following:

 - Hepatitis and other serious liver problems

 It is important to talk with your doctor about these conditions before taking naltrexone.
 While the effects of naltrexone on either the unborn baby or the breastfeeding infant have not been established, it is always a lot better to err on the side of safety.

 It is equally crucial to always carry a naltrexone ID card or even a medical alert tag so that, in case of a medical emergency, the healthcare providers will know what to do.

 Naltrexone is typically administered orally or as an injection.
 For off-label uses, naltrexone is usually administered at a rate of 4.5 mg per day.
 For addiction treatment purposes, the usual daily dose is 50 mg.
 It is also not uncommon that you may be given up to a maximum of 150 mg but only on certain days.
 Depending on your clinical assessment, you can receive naltrexone daily, every other day, or every 3 days.
 Naltrexone can be taken with or without food.
-For the injectable preparation of naltrexone, it is usually administered once a month either by a doctor or by an advanced nurse practitioner but only in a clinic setting.
+For the inject-able preparation of naltrexone, it is usually administered once a month either by a doctor or by an advanced nurse practitioner but only in a clinical setting.

 It is crucial to understand that naltrexone is a part of a comprehensive opiate addiction treatment program.
 It should never be used as a stand-alone treatment regimen.
 Additionally, it is vital to take naltrexone as instructed by your doctor, no more, no less.